 In 1988 my daughter Annie was born.
 She is now a knitwear designer living in Orkney and you can see her collection here online or in my shops.

-In the 1990s, I opened two shops on the Royal Mile in Edinburgh in the 1990s which proved to be very successful but far too expensive to run! l decided to concentrate closer to home as by this time my second child Sam was born and l was anxious to spend more time with him.
+In the 1990s, I opened two shops on the Royal Mile in Edinburgh which proved to be very successful but far too expensive to run!
+So I decided to concentrate my efforts closer to home.
+By this time, my second child Sam was born and I was keen to spend more time with him.

 My husband David and I became partners in the business and we both felt the time was right to open our Inverness shop at 15 Bridge Street.
 Two years later, in 2011, we opened our Real Food Cafe in the back of our Orkney shop, which concentrates on cooking local Orkney produce.